nguyenquanltdd/Sky-loyalty-framework/doc/userguide/getting_started/settings/users.rst

 .. index::
    single: users

-USERS
+Users
 =====

-| When your store is first set up, you receive a set of login credentials for the Administrator role that has full permissions.
+When your store is first set up, you receive a set of login credentials for the Administrator role that has full permissions.
 If there are others on your team or service providers who need access, you can create a separate user account for each from this section.

-| Users list include both active and inactive Admin user’s – inactive are grayed-out.
+Users list include both active and inactive Admin user’s – inactive are grayed-out.
 You can also see their status in Active column.
 Additionally, Users list grid provides basic information about users – name, surname, email address and authenticate method.

 .. image:: /userguide/_images/users.png
    :alt:   All Users